 St. Jerome Library publishes individual courses for many subjects as well as lesson plan books that cover all subjects for a combined preschool and kindergarten and for individual grades one through ten.
 Lesson plans for grades 11 and 12 should be available within a few years.
 Their lesson plan books utilize their own publications plus some resources from other publishers such as the Saxon Math series.

 The publishers describe themselves as “Pre-Vatican II Traditional Catholics.”
-They say, St. Jerome Library and Bookstore ("and Bookstore" has since been dropped) was founded in 2014 by a Catholic family with ten children.
+They say that the St. Jerome Library and Bookstore ("and Bookstore" has since been dropped) was founded in 2014 by a Catholic family with ten children.
 They had been homeschooling for years but found it challenging to find traditional Catholic resources that were beautiful, edifying, and interesting to children.
 They decided to reprint older resources or create their own to fill the need.
 In 2018, this became the St. Jerome Library & School, although they do not function as a school in which students can be enrolled.
 Instead, they provide lesson plan books and complete curriculum for each grade level as well as individual courses and books.

 They say, “Our main goal is to create a quality curriculum that raises saints for Heaven, but is also manageable for the busy family who understands that homeschooling is just one important aspect of a Catholic life.”
 To keep things manageable, their courses require a relatively low amount of direct instruction by parents once past the point where children can read independently.

 The St. Jerome Library publications are solidly Catholic.
 Some of their books are reprints of textbooks and workbooks that were used in Catholic schools during the 1900s, while others are new.
 For example, the St. Jerome School Readers are essentially the same as the De La Salle Readers from the early 1900s, and the St. Jerome Grammar series is reprinted from the Voyages in English series by Loyola University Press (1950s editions).
 Some of these reprints have added full-color images.
 Some of the new books they have published are the St. Jerome Spelling series, the Vocabulary Voyages series, and Catholic Art Appreciation.